Updated: Jun 21

 I was down in morale but not one to back off.

-So, I hang on, borrowed sales books to read, picked up key points in persuasion and practiced negotiating techniques in actual situations.
+So, I hang on, borrowed sales books to read, picked up key points in persuasion and practised negotiating techniques in actual situations.

 Together with my past abilities and new skills acquired, I began to bring in new perspectives.